STEP-dev/Dogee/Readme.md

 ```

  * "MasterPort" is the port that master node will listen.
- * "DSMBackend" will select the kind of DSM for Dogee.
+ * "DSMBackend" will select the kind of DSM for STEP.
 Currently, we support coarse-grained mode ("ChunkMemcached") and fine-grained mode ("Memcached") of memcached as DSM.
 Coarse-grained mode usually works better in applications which often move large chunks of data between DSM and local memory.
  * "DSMCache" will select the kind of cache for DSM.
 The available options include "NoCache" (using DSM directly) and "WriteThroughCache" (using a write through cache)

 ### Run the master node and the whole cluster